Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

     E: Broken packages

 Those were part of the non-automatically installed packages, so step by step I could remove offending packages.
-When unsure you can check a suspicious package with `apt show package-name`.
+When unsure, you can check a suspicious package with `apt show package-name`.

 Finally, I removed stuff like Skype, node.js and VS Code, along with their custom apt sources files, leaving me just with one sources file needing update: